I had an invitation to visit a project in

 dragonflies, three or four species of large millipedes,

-many different beetles, among them a beauty.
+many different beetles, among them a real beautiful one.

 I find some striped leaf frogs and its foam-nest,